mksinicus/mksinicus/README.md

 ### Greetings 👋 Salvēte

 - *mksinicus* stands for Marcus Sinicus Commōtus.
+- Icon's a *voiceless lateral fricative* symbol in IPA, in Noto Sans Mono.
 - I am a undergraduate student of linuguistics.
 I favor the generative school, but currently I am working on projects of linguistic typology.
 - I am learning Rust in order to create modern, reliable utilities.
 I used to